-Letter Percentage Description Grade Meaning in Graduate Work Grade • • Point Ğ A+ 97-100 Superior 4.30 Exceptionally well-reasoned, compelling development of position.
+Letter Grade Percentage Description Grade Point Meaning in Graduate Work A+ 97-100 Superior 4.30 Exceptionally well-reasoned, compelling development of position.
 Outstanding incorporation of personal vision as well as of references and resources.
 Strikingly appropriate examples.
 Extraordinary insight, critical analytical and evaluative ability, and creativity.
 Superlative style and language usage.
-Makes an original contribution and is potentially publishable.
-A 93-96.99 Excellent 4.00 Well-argued and convincing development of position.
+Makes an original contribution and is potentially publishable. А 93-96.99 Excellent 4.00 Well-argued and convincing development of position.
 Insightful incorporation of personal vision as well as of references and resources.
 Notably appropriate examples.
 Excellent insight, critical analytic and evaluative ability, and creativity.
 Impressive style and language use.
 A- 90-92.99 Very Good 3.70 Thorough and plausible development of position.
-Skilful incorporation of personal vision as well as of references and resources.
+Skillful incorporation of personal vision as well as of references and resources.
 Very good examples.
 Very good insight, analytic and evaluative ability, and creativity.
 Commendable and fluent style and language usage.
 B+ 87-89.99 Proficient 3.30 Proficient development of position.
 Appropriate incorporation of personal vision as well as of references and resources.
 Relevant examples.
 Good quality insight, analytic and evaluative ability, and creativity.
-Clear and correct style and language usage.

-, , В 83-86.99 Good 3.00 Competent development of position, but possibly with some gaps and/or limitations.
+Clear and correct style and language usage. В 83-86.99 Good 3.00 Competent development of position, but possibly with some gaps and/or limitations.
 Good incorporation of personal vision as well as of references and resources.
 Good examples.
 Reasonable insight, analytic and evaluative ability.
 Little creativity.
 Generally good style and language usage, but possibly with some minor flaws.
 B- 80-82.99 Average 2.70 Average development of position, but with obvious gaps and/or limitations.
 Satisfactory incorporation of personal vision as well as of references and resources.
 Satisfactory examples.
 Reasonable insight, analytic and evaluative ability.
 Little creativity.
 Generally satisfactory style and language usage, but possibly with some minor flaws.
 C+ 77-79.99 Adequate 2.30 Adequate development of position with significant gaps and/or limitations.
 Some incorporation of personal vision as well as references and resources.
 Adequate use of examples.
 Very little creativity.
 Considerable number of issues related to coherence and style. С 73-76.99 Acceptable 2.00 Limited development of position with a noticeable lack of consistency with personal vision or references.
 Limited integration with external sources.
 Acceptable analytic and evaluative ability.
 Numerous weaknesses in terms of clarity, coherence, and grammar.
 C- 70-72.99 Needs Work 1.70 Passable but unimpressive development of position.
 Position not completely consistent with personal vision or references and resources not taken fully into account or examples are basic or not completely convincing or barely acceptable insight and analytic and evaluative ability.
 Adequate style and language usage, but with weaknesses in some respects (e.g., clarity, coherence, grammar).
 Overall quality shows noticeable deficiencies.
-F Below 70 Below Standard 0.00 Unacceptable work at graduate level.
-Shows lack of understanding and/or competence in several of the criteria described above.
-This grade is a failing grade at the graduate level.